luyzfern4ndo/nlw6-valoriza/README.md

 $ yarn install # if you use yarn
 $ npm install # if you use npm

-# Starting the express server
+# Starting the express server on port 3000
 $ yarn dev # if you use yarn
 $ npm run dev # if you use npm

+# To create the tables on Database
+$ yarn typeorm migration:run # if you use yarn
+$ npm run typeorm migration:run #if you use npm
 ```

 ---